Skip to Content

 • Caveats: browser results are typically 30–60% of native Node.js throughput due to JIT differences and sandbox overhead

 The reference hardware numbers use the same pipeline and dataset in Node.js v22.
-To reproduce natively:
+Reproduce them from a clone:

 Next Steps